Location: Perth Observatory

 - Using your camera on a telescope to trial planetary or deep space astrophotography

-All of the above will be done with the assistance from workshop facilitator Roger Groom and Perth Observatory Volunteer Group volunteers.
+All of the above will be done with the assistance of workshop facilitator Roger Groom and Perth Observatory Volunteer Group volunteers.

 If the night of 25th March turns out to be cloudy a software processing demonstration and a telescope tour will be held instead, continuing the night until the planned end time.